Krish44/MyDocs/Oracle/Collection_p1.md

 A Collection is an ordered group of elements, all of the same type.
 Each element has a unique subscript, called an index, that determines its position in the collection.

+Dense Collection: A collection that has no gaps in the indicies of the collection
+Sparse Collection: A collection with gaps in the indicies is known as a sparse collection.
 ### Tyes of Collection
 - Index-By Tables
 - Nested Table